LinkedIn Guide

 P.S.
 There's an interesting marketing strategy called the ‘5 3 2’ rule also inside that might work wonders for you!

 And it’s not all theoretical info.
-Just like you, I started from zero
+Just like you, I started from zero.

-And it took me 3 years to get here.
 So all the tips and strategies I explain today have been tried and tested, and they just work.

 If you’re serious about getting some business from LinkedIn, get comfy, and let's begin!